Richard E. Berendzen: Personal life

-Berendzen met his first wife, Barbara Edwards, at Woodrow Wilson High School, and their first daughter, Deborah, was born during Berendzen's first year at SMU..
-In 1960, while Berendzen was at MIT, Barbara returned to Dallas with Deborah and the couple divorced.
-Berendzen married Gail Edgar, who he met at Harvard, in 1964 and the couple had a daughter named Natasha.
+Berendzen met his first wife, Barbara Edwards, at Woodrow Wilson High School.
+Their first daughter, Deborah, was born during Berendzen's first year at SMU.
+In 1960, while Berendzen was at MIT, Barbara returned to Dallas with Deborah, and the couple divorced.

+Berendzen married Gail Edgar, whom he met at Harvard, in 1964, and the couple had a daughter named Natasha.

 Berendzen died of a respiratory ailment at his Arlington, Virginia, home on November 3, 2022.
 He was 84.